 You can sign in with your Firefox account to enable synchronisation, while on the mobile phone, you also have the option to scan the QR code of the desktop Firefox to sign in.

 On the other hand, Brave does not support accounts, making it difficult to sync.
 In the browser settings, you can generate a QR code just like Firefox to enable syncing.

 You also have the option to create a sync code that generates some random words.
 You paste those words into another device to start synchronisation.

 Firefox comes with two-level security.
 You get Standard Enhanced Tracking Protection enabled, which blocks social media trackers, cross-site tracking, and crypto miners.
 The standard protection does not break the site’s layout.

 The Strict Enhanced Tracking Protection comes with total cookie protection, which blocks all third-party cookies and gives each website its cookie jar.

-On the other hand, Brave also comes with Standard Protection, which warns about any dangerous events when they happen and checks for unsafe URLs.
+On the other hand, Brave also comes with Standard Protection, which warns about any dangerous events and checks for unsafe URLs.

 In terms of passwords in Firefox vs Brave, Firefox saves passwords in the Firefox account.
 On desktop computers, the program also comes with a master password required for the first time using a saved password in that browser session.